andrdcris/projeto-final-tecnicas-avancadas-de-dados/README.md

 - Development and evaluation of Machine Learning models
 - Writing a technical final report

-The main goal of the project was cardiac risk prediction based on clinical data, using machine learning algorithms to support predictive analysis in healthcare.

-📊 **Academic result**:
-- Final grade: **9.0**
-- Evaluated by the course professors
-- Positive feedback regarding the methodology, clarity of the report, and model application

 ## 🎯 Project Objective
-The main objective was to develop a binary classification model capable of predicting cardiac risk in patients based on real clinical data, using machine learning techniques.
+The main objective was to develop a binary classification model capable of predicting cardiac risk in patients based on real clinical data,  using machine learning algorithms to support predictive analysis in healthcare.

 This project has an academic and educational purpose and is not a published scientific article nor a system intended for clinical use.